Q. What is the

 software work on my iPad, mac or pc?

 current application is written for Android and iPad tablets.
-We include a 7" Android tablet with the controller by default but you can choose to omit this item if you already have an Android or iPad tablet.
 We recommend the tablet used for this system be dedicated to your brewery and not be used as a daily personal assistant.
 Bloating the tablet up with games and other apps takes away precious resources that the real time controls within the Brew-Boss app rely on.

 For those that want to run on a Windows or MAC system, there is an awesome Android Emulator (virtual machine) called the ANDY Android emulator.
 You can use your Windows or MAC Laptop or PC to run the Brew-Boss